-Waiver of Report - Form DS-DE 87, Waiver of Report - In any reporting period during which a candidate has not received funds or made any expenditures, the filing of the required report for that period is waived; however, the candidate must indicate there is no activity by filing a waiver of report.
-(Waivers filed with the Division of Elections must be filed using the EFS.)
+No Activity During Reporting Period - Form DS-DE87, Waiver of Report - In any reporting period during which a candidate has not received funds or made any expenditures, the filing of the required report for that period is waived; however, the candidate must indicate there is no activity by filing a waiver of report.
 The next report filed must specify that the report covers the entire period between the last submitted report and the report being filed.
-[F.S.
-106.07]
+[106.07(7)]